Working

 The good news is that you don’t need to brush your Komondor’s coat or you might damage its corded hair.
 Instead, proper coat care means bathing regularly to keep it free from parasites and debris.
 Experts recommend using a diluted shampoo and drying thoroughly to prevent a strong smell of mildew – the dignified Kom will know if it smells… and it will make sure you know too.

-They are usually calm and quiet, their large sizing meaning they tend not to feel the need to announce themselves.
-This dog is likely to bark when it senses something or someone new, especially if it's not accustomed to strangers and instinctively perceives them as a threat.
+They are usually calm and quiet, their large size meaning they tend not to feel the need to announce themselves.
+This dog is likely to bark when it senses something or someone new, especially if it’s not accustomed to strangers and instinctively perceives them as a threat.

 Socialising your pup early on will reduce its tendency to bark at strangers because when these guys bark… they really bark.